 There is a great opportunity for self-discovery and healing that can happen when we embrace our sexuality and view it from this perspective.
 Too often, though, people indulge in deviating sexual expressions, enjoying themselves to the degree they can, albeit in a very hampered way.
 We become unwilling to look more carefully, fearing this means we must give up the only way we know to have pleasure.
 Because we believe “this is just the way I am.”
 Not true.

-The pleasure that would become available could be so much more intense and of a higher quality, and nothing would have to be given up to have it.
+The pleasure that would become available could be so much more intense and of a higher quality.
+And we wouldn’t have to give up anything to have it.
 One simply has to be willing to make the connections between recognized negative traits and the sexual aspects of one’s being.
 From there, the wiring will unwind on its own, naturally and organically transforming the sexual current.

 To realize ourselves as complete spiritual beings means total unification—so there can be no splitting off of any part from the others.
 And yet until fairly recently, people could not grasp that since being spiritual means to become whole again—the gradual return to oneness—this journey must, by definition, bring sexuality into alignment with spirituality.

 In days gone by, people would not have been able to wrap their minds around the idea that sexuality and spirituality are linked.
 (Indeed, many still struggle with this.)
-It wasn’t known that true spiritual union comes about from union on all levels, which of course can’t leave out the physical, sexual connection.
+It wasn’t known that true spiritual union comes about from union on all levels.
+And this of course can’t leave out the physical, sexual connection.
 Having across-the-board satisfying relationships then is a barometer for the degree of our inner unification.
 If we can’t find union with others, we are in disunity within ourselves.

 By now, we’re catching on to the idea that we’ve got to start making the connections between cause and effect.
 That’s a big part of what self-confrontation is all about.
 Our greatest pain in our personalities comes not so much from the split between the levels of our inner selves, but from the gaping divide between cause and effect.
 Nothing is more painful than suffering from an effect whose cause we ignore.